FireMEDIC Program Vancouver

 Working for Pacific EMS

-Pacific EMS provides rewarding opportunities for paramedic and first responder professionals to earn extra income in the private EMS and hospital patient transfer environment.
+Western Pacific Emergency Response provides rewarding opportunities for paramedic and first responder professionals to earn extra income in the private EMS and hospital patient transfer environment.
 Our team members range from new grads seeking experience to seasoned industry professionals who provide mentorship and leadership to our organization.
 Team members with Pacific EMS are contacted to meet the evolving and dynamic needs of our clients.

 Please note, for medic applicants, you must hold a valid registration with the EMA Licensing Branch in British Columbia or the Alberta College of Paramedics in Alberta.
-Pacific EMS welcomes new grads once they have completed their licensing exams and achieved provincial registration.
+Western Pacific Emergency Response welcomes new grads once they have completed their licensing exams and achieved provincial registration.

 How to Apply